Azizah-Giwa/TikTok-Project/README.md

 ![TikTok Project](assets/out_27.png)

-I did not select the _"#"_ and _"video_id"_ columns as features, because they do not seem to be helpful for predicting whether a video presents a claim or an opinion.
-Also, _"video_like_count"_ is not selected as a feature, because it is strongly correlated with other features, as discussed earlier.
+I did not select the `#` and `video_id` columns as features, because they do not seem to be helpful for predicting whether a video presents a claim or an opinion.
+Also, `video_like_count` is not selected as a feature, because it is strongly correlated with other features, as discussed earlier.
 And logistic regression has a no multicollinearity model assumption that needs to be met.

 ### **Task 3b: Train-Test Split**